paulinebanye/blockgames_vesting/README.md

-# BLOCKGAMES INTERNSHIP TASK 3 - TOKENS
+# BLOCKGAMES INTERNSHIP TASK 5 - STAKING & VESTING

 ## BRIEF
 Create a simple user UI/Frontend that interacts with a staking/vesting contract